26:56

 But with the intention of letting go.

-Letting go of all the energy we absorbed from the moment we woke up and throughout the day.
+From the moment we woke up and throughout the day.

-Something we read or saw that activated us,
+Something we read or saw that activated us.

 We let it go.